 - To reduce bandwidth consumption requires maximizing compression, and also means VMware takes 4.5 X longer to print, while producing inferior quality print jobs.

-- VMware Horizon View lacks built-in support for virtual printing from server-hosted desktops and apps.
-XenApp supports universal virtual printing from any device, including iPads and Android clients.
+- VMware Horizon View lacks built-in support for virtual printing from many devices, including iPads and Android clients.

 - VMware requires configuration and maintenance of updated drivers on end-point devices or within the session host.
 Citrix UPD removes this need.